MariamAhmeddd/ocean-scene/README.md

  <li>Navigate to the folder where you downloaded the project and select the "project.blend" file.</li>
  <li>Select "File" > "External Data" > "Find Missing Files" .</li>
  <li>Navigate to the folder where you downloaded the project.</li>
- <li>Use the camera angles provided to showcase the building from different perspectives.</li>
+ <li>Use the camera angles provided to showcase the scene from different perspectives.</li>
  <li>Render the scene using the provided lighting setup and materials.</li>
 </ul>